ianfab/bulma-clean-theme/docs/getting-started/theming.md

 ## Bulma

-Bulma Based Theme uses the Bulma frontend framework.
+Bulma Simple Theme uses the Bulma frontend framework.
 Check out the [Bulma docs](https://bulma.io/documentation/) for more information.

 ## Setting the Primary Colour